-Euthanasia: The Compassionate Option
+Euthanasia: A Compassionate Choice

 1) “HSUS Pet Overpopulation Estimates,” The Humane Society of the United States, last accessed 14 Jan 2016.

 2) Bill Baskervill, “Many Abandoned Animals Die in Taxpayer-Funded Gas Chambers,” Associated Press, 17 June 2002.

 3) State of Rhode Island General Assembly, State of Rhode Island General Laws Section 4-19-12, 2007.

 4) American Veterinary Medical Association, AVMA Guidelines on Euthanasia (formerly, Report of the AVMA Panel on Euthanasia), June 2007.